Gulaman: Description

-Gulaman is the Filipino culinary use of agar, which is made of processed Gracilaria seaweed; or carrageenan derived from other farmed seaweed species like Eucheuma and Kappaphycus alvarezii which were first cultivated commercially in the Philippines.
+Gulaman is now the chief Filipino culinary use of agar, which is made of processed Gracilaria seaweed (around 18 species occur naturally in the Philippines); or carrageenan derived from other farmed seaweed species like Eucheuma and Kappaphycus alvarezii, which were first cultivated commercially in the Philippines.
+Aside from Gracilaria and Eucheuma, they were also traditionally made from other species of edible seaweeds including Betaphycus gelatinus, Gracilariopsis longissima, Gelidiella acerosa, and members of the genus Agardhiella.

-It is usually sold dehydrated and formed into foot-long dry bars which are either plain or coloured.
-It is also commonly sold in powder form.
+It is usually sold dehydrated and formed into foot-long dry bars, which are either plain or coloured.
+It is also available in powder form.

 Uses

 Gulaman bars are used in the various Filipino refreshments or desserts such as sago at gulaman, buko pandan, agar flan, halo-halo, fruit cocktail jelly, different varieties of Filipino fruit salads, black gulaman, and red gulaman.

-Differences between gelatine and gulaman
+Differences from gelatine

 The term gelatine (or "jelly") and gulaman are used synonymously in the Philippines, although they are very different products.
 While gelatine is an animal-derived protein, gulaman is a plant-derived carbohydrate made from seaweed.
-This distinction makes gulaman suitable for those who may not eat gelatine for religious or cultural reasons, such as for Muslims or vegans.
+This distinction makes gulaman suitable for those whose dietary restrictions exclude gelatine, such as Muslims or vegans.

-Gelatine dissolves in hot water but boiling water is necessary to dissolve gulaman.
-Unlike gelatine which sets at refrigerator temperature, gulaman sets at room temperature.
-While gelatine can melt at room temperature, it is uniquely thermo-reversible to its previous shape and form.
+Gelatine dissolves in hot water, but boiling water is necessary to dissolve gulaman.
+Unlike gelatine which sets at cold temperatures, gulaman sets at room temperature.
+While gelatine can melt at room temperature, gulaman is uniquely thermo-reversible to its previous shape and form.